immobilesmile70/Windows-Web-Clone/README.md

 7. **Shutting it Down:**
    - Click the shutdown button on the start menu or the lock screen to shut down the system.

+8. **Triggering BSOD:**
+   - If your calculator result is 69 or if you click the administrator chip, it will trigger a BSOD.

 ## Additional Notes